camunda/camunda-docs/versioned_docs/version-8.3/self-managed/platform-deployment/helm-kubernetes/upgrade.md

 ### v8.3.14+

-Starting from this Helm chart version, all components' image tags will be independent and will not use the global image tag.
-The value of the key `global.image.tag` has a `null` value so each component now sets its own version instead of using the global version.
+As of this Helm chart version, the image tags for all components are independent, and do not reference the global image tag.
+The value of the key `global.image.tag` is `null`, and each component now sets its own version.

-This change happened because the Camunda applications now don't have a unified `patch` version.
-So Zeebe could be 8.3.1 and Operate 8.3.2 (only the patch could be different not the minor version within the same Camunda release).
+With his change, Camunda applications no longer require a unified patch version.
+For example, a given installation may use Zeebe version 8.5.1, and Operate version 8.5.2.
+Note that only the patch version can differ between components.

-This is not a breaking change but just for attention.
+This is not a breaking change.

 ### v8.3.1